msgoat/cxp-dox-home/docs/aws/vpc/vpc_basics.md

 By default, all subnets within a VPC can communicate with each other.
 Restrictions can be defined via security groups and route tables.

+!!! info "Quota for subnets per VPC"
+    The default quota for subnets per VPC __200__.

 @see [Subnets](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html)